cs2103aug2015-w10-3j/main/Developer Guide.md

 ![add image](doc/images/V0.5/logicDiagram.png)
 > Figure 3: Structure of the Logic Component

 At the heart of the Logic component is the `MainLogic` class that is responsible for executing the user’s commands.
 A `Task` class is also used to represent the tasks to be done.
 A `History` class stores a record of the data state in `DataState` objects after each user action modification.
-There are also several helper classes: `DateTimeHelper`, `Settings`, and `Comparators`.
+There are also several helper classes: `DateTimeHelper`, `Settings`, and `Comparators`; the helper classes will not be discussed in this developer guide, you may find the API in Appendix A.

 ## `MainLogic` Class